Child labour law

 Prussia was the first country to pass laws restricting child labor in factories and setting the number of hours a child could work, although a child labour law was passed was in 1836 in the state of Massachusetts.
 Almost the entirety of Europe had child labour laws in place by 1890.

 The International Labour Organization (ILO) works to set global minimum standards of labour.
 The United Nations declared 2021 as the International Year for the Elimination of Child Labour.

 History

 Child labour has existed since the start of civilized society.
 Early history showed children were used to pick berries and do small maintenance in nomadic tribes.
 Once people started setting areas, children were used to help on the farmlands.
 This is a practice that continues even to today.
-Child labour expanded during Industrial Revolution.
-Children were able to work in smaller places than adults could not access, such as chimney sweeps, behind cotton machines, and in small places in mining.
+Child labour expanded during the Industrial Revolution.
+Children were able to work in smaller places that adults could not access, such as chimney sweeps, behind cotton machines, and in small places in mining.
 This work was dangerous and children often lost their lives while working.